qvest-digital/lib-compose/composition/README.md

 #### Loaded Includes
 On a specified include, the UI-Service has to load the referenced page and has to replace the include with the referenced fragment.
+Within the src attribute, there are also variable replacements possible.

 Example: Will be replaced by the Default Body Fragment of *http://example.com/foo*.